-When President Trump issued Executive Orders barring entry to the United States for refugees and immigrants, an attack on innocent people and their families, JCUA renewed its longstanding commitment to stand in solidarity with our immigrant brothers and sisters across Chicago.
-We fight for the dignity and humanity of the people in our city when it is threatened by people and policies advanced by the current administration.
+When President Trump issued Executive Orders barring entry to the United States for refugees and immigrants, JCUA renewed its longstanding commitment to stand in solidarity with our immigrant siblings across Chicago.
+Today, we fight for the dignity and humanity of all people in Illinois as it continues to be threatened by people and policies advanced by the current administration.

 As an organization that has worked to combat discrimination and anti-Semitism for more than 50 years, JCUA will not stand idly by as our country and state advance cruel and short-sighted policies with devastating ramifications.
 The majority of the people in our own community come from immigrant families or are immigrants themselves.
 We reject all efforts to target those who are already vulnerable in our city and state; it endangers lives, it stokes the fire of baseless hatred, and it is in direct opposition to our fundamental organizational and Jewish values – welcoming the stranger and collective responsibility.

 WHAT IS JCUA DOING?

 Campaign for a Welcoming Illinois

 JCUA joined the Illinois Coalition for Immigrant and Refugee Rights (ICIRR) and dozens of other organizations as part of the Campaign for a Welcoming IL to pass the TRUST Act (SB31), a bill that prevents local law enforcement from collaborating with ICE agents, protecting thousands of undocumented people across the state of Illinois.
 With the hard work of organizers, leaders, and JCUA members from across Chicago, the TRUST Act was signed into law in August 2017.

 Now, JCUA is working with the Campaign for a Welcoming Illinois to pass three further pieces of legislation:

 - SB 3488 (No Registry): bars state and local agencies from creating or participating in registry programs that single out Illinois residents based on race, national origin, or religion.